j-steve-martinez/j-steve-martinez.github.io/_posts/2014-10-06-messin-with-json.markdown

 ]
 {% endhighlight %}

-Using the Jekyll templates, I just put the snippet below at the top of the json.html page:
+Using the Jekyll [YAML][yaml] templates, I just put the snippet below at the top of the json.html page:

 {% highlight ruby %}
 ---